To Get Started:

 Tracks visible online now are those that have enough workshops posted to be “open” (many more are then added over time after we open a track with its first few workshops).

-Spanning over 35 countries, we serve over 25,000 people in ministry through our online workshops.
+Spanning over 131 countries and territories, we serve over 40,000 people in ministry through our online workshops.
 And they give glowing reviews of the formation and accompaniment they have received.

 If you would like to observe a Catechetical Institute Formation Day in another diocese (highly recommended!), you can view our calendar here.